Who amongst us hasn't heard the popular and ever-growing mantra of ‘Happy Wife, Happy Life?'

 The origins of ‘Happy Wife, Happy Life' can be dated back to 1903 where it was first seen in print as part of a published rhyme in the Sunderland Daily Echo and Shipping Gazette, 22 October 1903 (paywall).

 More recently, it has become somewhat of an unwritten rule and shockingly used by many couples as a barometer for measuring the success of a relationship.
-Suffice to say, the notion of ‘Happy Wife, Happy Life’ is one which has been widely accepted as THE FORMULA for happy relationships.
+Suffice to say, the notion of ‘Happy Wife, Happy Life' has been widely accepted as THE FORMULA for happy relationships.